 For $150 to $800, depending on the area, this homegrown art sampler may include paintings, limited-edition prints, textiles, fine art photographs, and sculpture.
 In Lincoln, Nebraska, US poet laureate Ted Kooser contributed an original poem.
 “It’s kind of like Christmas in the middle of July,” gushed a subscriber to a Pittsburgh-based art CSA to the New York Times (paywall).

-“In the art world, we consistently underestimate how the process of buying art is so opaque.”
 The CSA model offers interesting new ways to curate and buy art.
 Emerging and mid-career artists can participate via an open call for submissions or an invitation by the organizers.
 A curatorial panel judges the works.
 The selected artists are paid a lump sum to create a set number of pieces, as well as getting free publicity.
 It’s an easy and affordable way for local patrons and collectors to discover new artists and forge relationships with them.
 “In the art world, we consistently underestimate how the process of buying art is so opaque,” observed Laura Zabel, executive director of Springboard, who started the art CSA program.

 The community-supported model also upends the traditional notion of the loner artist genius working in a studio and detached from the rest of the world.
 “Fundamentally, the vast majority of artists make work because they want to communicate with people,” says Zabel.
 “But the challenge is that there are not a lot of clear mechanisms to make that happen.”
 Art CSAs in effect function like matchmakers.